abhishektripathi24/platform-setup/grafana/README.md

     ./bin/grafana-server
     ```

-4. If you linux distro supports systemd, you can supervise grafana-server process under it.
+4. If your linux distro supports systemd, you can supervise grafana-server process under it.
 The corresponding systemd service file is present in this repo at [this](systemd) location.

 ## References
 * https://grafana.com/docs/grafana/latest/alerting/rules/